openedx/credentials/docs/sharing/badges/settings.rst

    * - Key
      - Description
    * - ``events``
      - Event bus signals available for requirements and penalties.
 Only events whose payload includes learner PII (``UserData``) are applicable.
+See `openedx-events`_ for the public event definitions used by Open edX.
    * - ``credly``
      - Credly provider URLs and sandbox toggle (see below).
    * - ``accredible``